 More case work case studies available here.

-- Anne – Should a criminal record prevent the award of a PhD?
+- Adam – Should a criminal record prevent the award of a PhD?

 Case studies about other support for individuals